Supporting someone who is approaching the end of their life

 It can help to prepare for physical changes your loved one might have, such as sleeping more or changes in their breathing.
 Read more about what to expect in the last few days.

-There are things you can do to help, like talking calmly to him or holding his hand.
+There are things you can do to help, like talking calmly to them or holding their hand.
 Read more about things you can do to help in the Hospice UK's information and support page.

-Supporting someone in the last few days of their life can be upsetting and stressful.
+Supporting someone in the last few days of their life can be overwhelming, upsetting and stressful.
 It can also be very tiring.
 It’s important to look after yourself as well as your loved one.
+Talking to someone about how you’re feeling, especially when it gets too much, can really help.

 Talking to my loved one’s doctor or nurse

 You might want to ask questions about your loved one’s cancer or treatment.
 But you may not feel able to ask about these things in front of your loved one.
-He can give his doctor or nurse permission to talk about his health with you.
+They can give their doctor or nurse permission to talk about their health with you.

-If you want to talk to his doctor or nurse without his knowledge, they can listen to your concerns.
-They may not be able to talk about his specific condition but they will be able to give you general information.
-They might need to tell him about the conversation if it affects their care and treatment of him.
+If you want to talk to their doctor or nurse without their knowledge, they can listen to your concerns.
+They may not be able to talk about their specific condition but they will be able to give you general information.
+They might need to tell your loved one about the conversation if it affects their care and treatment of them.

 Read more about talking to someone else’s doctor or nurse on the NHS website.